Cash-Economy/BMGF/research/External meeting log.md

 - Note that cash flow patterns for low-income segment are similar across markets, characterized by volatility and multiple sources, among other things

+- Academic and feild studies have indicated that education/ financial literacy does not correlate strongly with better financial health

 - Re-direct on Narrative: In the US, even with well-developed financial infrastructure, there are user groups who are financially excluded.
 How might we develop tools to improve financial health in this context?

-- Next steps: Identify and investigate issues of specific user group(s) in US to refine user stories and product sketches.
+- Next steps: Identify and investigate issues of specific user group(s) in US to refine user stories and product sketches